lrzhang/PneumoniaDetection/README.md

 ### CS 634 - Prof Monogioudis

 ## Overview
-We will utilize the methods of machine learning to create a solution to the RSNA Pneumonia Detection Challenge.
-Through this final project for Dr. Monogloudis' Machine Learning class, we will create a solution to the RSNA Pneumonia Detection Challenge by applying the methods of machine learning to detect the presence of lung opacities given a digital image of a x-ray.
+We will utilize the methods of machine learning to create a solution to the RSNA Pneumonia Detection Challenge for Dr. Monogloudis' Machine Learning class.
+We do this through the use of residual network convolutional neural networks to segment out lung opacities given a digital image of a x-ray.

 The challenges we will face will be similar to the ones facing the radiologists and specialists in the clinical setting - the pneumonia digital signal is represented by an opaque area of a chest x-ray.
 This signal can be clouded by the noise of other pathologies or even poor x-rays of normal lungs.
 To tackle these issues, our solution takes the following steps:
 ## Running the notebook